Updating Bathing Water Regulations could better protect the public

 The regulations in place to protect people swimming in rivers, lakes and coastal waters in England could be more effective if they were updated, a report by the Office for Environmental Protection has concluded.

-While the report finds that the regulatory regime in place is being followed but it is outdated as the regulatory requirements have not kept pace with the changing ways in which society uses rivers, lakes and coastal waters for recreation.
+The report finds that the regulatory regime in place is being followed but it is outdated as the regulatory requirements have not kept pace with the changing ways in which society uses rivers, lakes and coastal waters for recreation.

 ‘A Review of Implementation of Bathing Water Regulations in England’, published today (Thursday, 14 November), says that the regulations focus on swimming, and any future review should consider expanding that to include surfers, paddle-boarders, wind-surfers and the like.
 The regulations also focus on a fixed ‘bathing season’, which does not reflect the year-round nature of the activities.
 Uk;